 Handy Tips for Beginners

 - Keep your tension slightly loose when you crochet the beginning chain.
 Doing that makes it easier to insert your hook into the back bump of the chain stitch.

-- If your crochet hook feels uncomfortable, it’s worth trying some ergonomic crochet hooks.
+- If your crochet hook feels uncomfortable, it’s worth trying some comfort crochet hooks.
 They are special hooks to make crocheting more comfortable.
 You can read my complete guide.

 - Wind hanks or skeins of yarn into a ball before you start crocheting.
 You’ll have fewer tangles.

 You can crochet a flat circle that gets bigger and bigger, or you can make a tube.

 To make a flat circle, you start with chain stitches and then join them, creating a loop.
 Then you single crochet into the loop and then join the round.

 Making a tube is similar.